MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acx_request_parameters_init_property.md

 ### -param ItemId

-n Item Id, for example for a pin number in a circuit.
+The item ID of the ItemType, for example the pin ID if the ItemType is a pin.

 ### -param Control

-A Control buffer to be sent.
+An optional Control buffer holding additional parameters for the specified property.
+Set to null if not present.

 ### -param ControlCb

 The count in bytes (size) of the Control buffer.
+Set to 0 if Control field is not used.

 ### -param Value

-The  value that will be TBD.
-Provide a null Value so that the SendProperty will allocate it.
-Make sure that the allocated value is freed.
+An optional Value buffer to specify or receive the property's value.
+Set to null if not present or if *SendProperty needs to allocate it when ValueCb is not zero.
+Caller is responsable for freeing the allocated buffer.

 ### -param ValueCb

-The count in bytes (size) of the Value.
+The count in bytes (size) of the Value buffer.
+Set to 0 if Value is not used.

 ## -remarks